Sator New Works Award

 About the Award

-The Sator New Works Award is now open for submissions, extended through:
+The Sator New Works Award is now closed for submissions.

-The Sator New Works Award will be awarded to a debut book-length work of fiction or non-fiction by an author who identifies as trans or nonbinary.
+The Sator New Works Award will be awarded to an author who identifies as trans or nonbinary.

 The selected work will be published by Two Dollar Radio in 2021 or 2022, and will receive a $2,500 advance.